 PAO was initially developed by Professor Ganz in Bern, Switzerland, and is therefore often known as the Bernese PAO or the Ganz Osteotomy.
 PAO is designed to correct the major mechanical problems in acetabular dysplasia, which include excessive pressure of the femoral head on the rim of the acetabulum and instability of the femoral head within the acetabulum.
-Dr. Boyle regularly performs PAO surgery for patients from throughout New Zealand, and is the highest volume PAO surgeon in New Zealand.
+Dr. Boyle regularly performs PAO surgery for patients from throughout New Zealand, undertaking approximately 50 PAOs per year, and is the highest volume PAO surgeon in New Zealand.

 The ideal PAO patient has minimal damage to the articular cartilage inside the hip joint.
 In general, such patients have little or no narrowing of the cartilage space on regular x-rays and can flex their hips to at least 90° with minimal pain.